TokLIP: Marry Visual Tokens to CLIP for Multimodal Comprehension and Generation: Experiments

 \subsection{Experimental Setup}

 \paragraph{Implementation details.}

-The TokLIP architecture integrates the text-to-image VQGAN tokenizer from LlamaGen~\citep{sun2024llamagen} and a token encoder with ViT-So400M architecture.
-The downsample ratio is 16.
-Input resolutions are 256×256 for the base model and 384×384 for the large variant, resulting in a 256 and 576 tokens accordingly.
-We initialized the weights of token encoder from SigLIP2~\citep{tschannen2025siglip2} as a good basic for semantic perception.
-A two-layer MLP bridges the VQGAN and CLIP-based token encoder, mapping 8-dimensional VQGAN features as the input of token encoder.
-The TokLIP-large model trains on 80 million image-text pairs from Capfusion~\citep{yu2024capsfusion} and CC12M~\citep{changpinyo2021conceptual} and LAION-high-resolution, while the TokLIP-base model augments this with subsets of LAION400M~\citep{schuhmann2021laion400m}, yielding a combined 125 million samples.
-We filter low-resolution images to ensure effective learning.
+\hk{ The TokLIP architecture integrates a pre-trained text-to-image VQGAN tokenizer with a causal token encoder based on the ViT-So400M architecture.
+We implement three variants of TokLIP with different input resolutions: TokLIP-B (256×256), TokLIP-L (384×384), and TokLIP-XL (512×512).
+TokLIP-B and TokLIP-L use the VQGAN from LlamaGen~\citep{sun2024llamagen}, while TokLIP-XL adopts IBQ~\citep{shi2024ibq} with a 260K-sized codebook.
+All models operate with a downsampling ratio of 16.
+The token encoder is initialized from SigLIP2~\citep{tschannen2025siglip2}, providing a strong foundation for semantic understanding.
+A two-layer MLP bridges the VQGAN output and the token encoder, projecting the low-dimensional VQGAN features into the input space of the CLIP-based encoder.
+For training, TokLIP-L and TokLIP-XL are trained on 80/70 million image-text pairs from CapsFusion~~\citep{yu2024capsfusion}, CC12M~\citep{changpinyo2021conceptual}, and LAION-high-resolution~\citep{schuhmann2022laion-5b}.
+TokLIP-B further includes a subset of LAION400M~\citep{schuhmann2021laion400m}, resulting in a combined dataset of 125 million samples.
+Low-resolution images are filtered to ensure effective model learning. }

-For multimodal comprehension, we utilize TokLIP as the input encoder and pass the output tokens through a 2-layer MLP to Qwen2.5-7B-Instruct \citep{yang2024qwen2.5}. \lin{ Our training process consists of two stages.
+For multimodal comprehension, we utilize TokLIP as the input encoder and pass the output concatenated features through a 2-layer MLP to Qwen2.5-7B-Instruct \citep{yang2024qwen2.5}. \hk{ Our training process consists of two stages.
 In Stage 1, we jointly train the MLP and the LLM on 4.5 million images with detailed captions for multimodal alignment, using data sourced from LLaVA-OneVision~\citep{li2024llava-onevison}.
-In Stage 2, we perform instruction tuning using the LLaVA-v1.5-mix-665K dataset~\citep{liu2024llava1.5}. } For visual generation, we follow LlamaGen \citep{sun2024llamagen}, training class-to-image generation models on ImageNet.
-We replace LlamaGen's text-to-image VQGAN tokenizer with TokLIP.
+In stage 2, we perform instruction tuning using the LLaVA-OneVision along with LLaVA-Next~\citep{liu2024llavanext} datasets.
+For visual generation, we follow LlamaGen \citep{sun2024llamagen}, training class-to-image generation models on ImageNet.
+We replace LlamaGen's text-to-image VQGAN tokenizer with TokLIP. }

 \paragraph{Evaluation details.} We evaluate the understanding capacity of our TokLIP on ImageNet classification~\citep{deng2009imagenet} and MSCOCO 5K retrieval~\citep{chen2015coco-caption} tasks.
 For multimodal comprehension, we rigorously evaluate our model on several zero-shot vision-language benchmarks, which include POPE~\cite{li2023pope}, MME-P (MME-Perception)~\citep{fu2023mme}, MMB (MMBench)~\citep{liu2024mmbench}, SEED (SEED-Bench Img)~\citep{li2023seed-img}, GQA~\citep{hudson2019gqa}, MMMU~\citep{yue2024mmmu}, and MM-Vet~\citep{yu2023mm-vet}, covering a diverse range of tasks that test both visual and linguistic understanding in a variety of real-world settings.
 For visual generation, we mainly report Fréchet inception distance (FID) on the ImageNet 256x256 benchmark.